NJACKWinterOfCode/Getting-Started/README.md

 # Getting Started

+***All the projects selected for NJACK Winter of Code 2018 are listed [here](https://github.com/NJACKWinterOfCode).***

-This repo is to help newbies get started with open source.
+This repo is to help newbies get started with Open Source.
 The objective of this tutorial is to make your first Pull Request and add your name to the [contributors](contributors/) folder.
 If you get stuck, ask your doubt on the [NWoC Gitter Channel](https://gitter.im/NWoC/NWoC2018).

 ## Setting up softwares